 One thing I should note is that I didn’t use any product in my hair before or after the Wave Artist.
 So as the day went on, my waves became more subtle, which I liked.
 But if you prefer a tighter wave, try spritzing hairspray onto your strands both before and after using the styler.

-Although I’m not sure I’ll abandon my wet night braid altogether (heat damage is real), this tool is an excellent option to have on hand to zhuzh up your hair for summer — especially if you have less than an hour to fake that right-out-of-the-ocean beach wave.
+Although I’m not sure I’ll abandon my wet night braid altogether (heat damage is real), this tool is an excellent option to have on hand to zhuzh up your hair — especially if you have less than an hour to fake that right-out-of-the-ocean beach wave.

 - My hair went from limp to lifted after using this dry shampoo — and it smells incredible